Petrux25/ansible-test/README.md

 1. Displays input variables
 Outputs the values of the key variables (ca_cert_path, vcenter_server, vcenter_user, and machine_ssl_cert_path) for debugging and traceability.

+2. Validates vCenter Connectivity:
+Attempts to connect to the specified vCenter server using the provided credentials.
+Fails early if unreachable or credentials are invalid.

+3. Validates certificate paths.
+Verifies the existence of all required certificate files before attempting any changes.

-2. Connects to vCenter and adds the CA certificate:
+4. Connects to vCenter and adds the CA certificate:
 Attempts to connect to the specified vCenter server using the provided credentials and installs the CA root certificate into the vCenter trusted certificate store.

-4. Replaces the Machine SSL certificate:
+5. Replaces the Machine SSL certificate:
 After successfully adding the CA certificate, the playbook initiates the replacement of the Machine SSL certificate in vCenter using the provided certificate file.

 * This operation is also wrapped in error handling to report any issues encountered during the process.

-5. Handles error:
+6. Handles error:
 For each major step (adding CA, replacing certificate), the playbook includes rescue/exception handling.
 If a task fails, it shows a debug message and fails the playbook for that host with a clear critical error message.

 * Notes: